-If you think you have asthma it is important that you make an appointment with your doctor or asthma nurse as soon as possible so that they can do some tests to see if you have asthma.
+If you think you have asthma it is very important to make an appointment with your GP or an asthma nurse as soon as possible so they can discuss your symptoms, run through your medical history and do some tests.

 Trial of treatment